bohdan-zhytnik/Data-transmission-app/README.md

    - The Receiver verifies each packet using the CRC checksum.
    - If a packet is corrupted or lost, the Receiver requests retransmission.
 4. **Integrity Check**:
-   - After all packets are received, the Receiver computes a file-level hash (e.g., MD5 or SHA-256).
+   - After all packets are received, the Receiver computes a file-level hash.
    - The Sender sends its own hash of the original file.
    - The Receiver compares hashes to confirm file integrity.